NIS 2 Directive Explained : Our Comprehensive Overview and Guide

 In the meantime, as we constantly emphasize, early preparation will be beneficial for all French companies, whether undertaken as a precaution or with certainty 😉.

-The NIS 2 directive was officially published on December 27, 2022, in the Official Journal of the European Union.
-According to the directive’s provisions, each member state has 21 months to transpose these regulatory requirements into national law.
+The NIS 2 Directive was officially published on December 27, 2022, in the Official Journal of the European Union.
+In accordance with the provisions of the directive, each member state was given a 21-month deadline to transpose these regulatory requirements into its national law.

-Therefore, it is crucial for companies to closely monitor regulatory developments and prepare accordingly to ensure compliance with the new NIS 2 requirements 📆
+It is therefore crucial for companies to start preparing now to ensure a gradual compliance with the new NIS 2 requirements. 📆

 To assist with this, the French government has created a dedicated page with answers to frequently asked questions.
 This page is regularly updated to provide all necessary new information.
 You can check it out here: : Directive NIS 2 - French Government